hfoffani/PID-controller/README.md

 ### Contributions

 I gratefully honor Pull Requests.
-Please, consider formatting the code with K&R style and 4 spaces tabs.
+Please, consider formatting the code with K&R style and four spaces tabs.

 ### Who do I talk to?